Priyanshu2746/Duck/README.md

 Overview
 The program consists of several Java classes that implement e Duck simulator.
 The key components of the p
 Main: The main class that contains the main() method to execute the Duck simulator.
 It creates instances of different duck types, such as MallardDuck, RedHeadDuck, RubberDuck, and DecoyDuck, an
-Duck: An abstract class that serves as the base class for different types of duckstobjects of the FlyBehavior, QuackBehavior, and SwimBehavior interfaces, which can be set at runtime to change the behavior of duommon methods such as performQuack(), performFly(), and performSwim() to delegate the behavior to the corresponding behavior objects.
+Duck: An abstract class that serves as the base class for different types of duckstobjects of the FlyBehavior, QuackBehavior, and SwimBehavior interfaces, which can be set at runtime to change the behavior of duommon methods such as ck(), performFly(), and performSwim() to delegate the behavior to the corresponding behavior objects.

 FlyBehavior, QuackBehavior, SwimBehavior: Interfaces that define the behaviors for flying, quacking, and swimming respectively.